Technosoft2000/docker-sickrage-cytec/README.md

 * -p 8081 - http port for the web user interface
 * -v /sickrage/config - local path for sickrage config files
 * -v /sickrage/data - local path for sickrage data files (cache, database, ...)
-* -v /volume1 - volume hook especially for Snyology NAS users - optional
+* -v /volume1/downloads - the folder where your download client puts the completed TV downloads
+* -v /volume1/video - the target folder where the tv series will be placed
-* -v /etc/localhost for timesync - optional
+* -v /etc/localhost for timesync - __optional__
-* -e PGID for GroupID - see below for explanation - optional
+* -e PGID for GroupID - see below for explanation - __optional__
-* -e PUID for UserID - see below for explanation - optional
+* -e PUID for UserID - see below for explanation - __optional__

 ## User / Group Identifiers ##
 Sometimes when using data volumes (-v flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user PUID and group PGID.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" ™.